broadsw0rd/vectory/README.md

 ## Usage

-Nice [article](https://processing.org/tutorials/pvector/) about vector usage by Daniel Shiffman
+Follow [this link](https://processing.org/tutorials/pvector/) to read more about vectors' usage in the Daniel Shiffman's article

 ## Support

 - Latest Chrome, FF, Safari
 - IE 9+
-- Node 0.10+
+- Node 4+

 ## API